arboleya/coffee-toaster/README.md

  * #<< app/views/user_view
  * #<< app/utils/*

-By putting '#<< app/views/user_view' in your CoffeeScript file, you're<BR>
-telling CoffeeToaster that there's a dependency.
+By putting '#<< app/views/user_view' in your CoffeeScript file, you're telling CoffeeToaster that there's a dependency.

 Wild cards '#<< app/utils/*' are also accepted as a handy option.

 # Advanced options

-You can pass your own config file for toaster instead of the default one<BR>
-'toaster.coffee', with the '-f' or '--config-file' option:
+You can pass your own config file for toaster instead of the default one 'toaster.coffee', with the '-f' or '--config-file' option:

 ````javascript